 Dr. Hill received his PhD in Clinical Psychology from the State University of New York at Buffalo.
 Later he completed an Informatics Fellowship at the VA where he studied interface design, multimedia programming, user resistance, and the implementation of automated medical records.
 A psychometric specialist, Emory ran a group private practice and he was an Assistant Professor of Psychology at SUNY, Brockport, NY.
 The exceptional user-friendliness of the CANS-MCI has been widely recognized and attributed to his specialty training along with several years of research and development specific to the dimension of usability.

-In partnership with Dr. Emory Hill, Brian Fogel is the designer and developer of the CANS-MCI, working on the project from its inception until now, and currently fills the role of Screen, Inc. CTO.
+In partnership with Dr. Emory Hill, Brian Fogel is the designer and developer of the CANS-MCI, working on the project from its inception until now and currently fills the roles of Screen, Inc. CTO & CEO.
 He is a graphic designer, UI designer, application developer, animator and multimedia specialist, and has worked for numerous clients, large and small, in the Pacific Northwest.
 He is a certified mediator and 24-year student of the martial art Aikido.

 Shannon joined the Screen Inc. team in 2021 in the Director of Clinical Services role.
 She received her Bachelor of Science in Nursing degree from Palm Beach Atlantic University and began her career in emergency medicine at Duke University.
 She also gained several years of experience in the interventional procedure suite.

 Shannon has a Master of Science in Nursing degree from Indiana Wesleyan University and is board certified in family practice.
 Her experience in data review, academic content development, and specialty care bring a unique skill set to her role.
 Additionally, she has received several awards for excellence in nursing and leadership.
 She is a member of the American Association of Nurse Practitioners and has been inducted into the Sigma Theta Tau International Honor Society of Nursing.